 - Represented land promoter Wallace Land Investment and Management Limited on multiple appeals against developer contributions in Edinburgh.

 Burness Paull LLP has seen a number of internal changes resulting in former advocate Alasdair Sutherland taking over the team following his return to the firm in June 2019 from Terra Firma Chambers.
 He took over the lead from Elaine Farquharson-Black, who moved to Brodies LLP in May 2019, followed by Craig Whelton leaving the firm in June 2019; he now heads the planning group at Burges Salmon LLP.
 Under the new set-up, the practice has been particularly active for housebuilding clients and in the energy space, most notably renewable energy, providing assistance with planning permissions and associated contentious proceedings, but the team has also been handling planning obligations, compulsory purchases and transactional matters.
-Theresa Hunt, who is particularly experienced in developer obligations for large-scale developments, is the main contact in Aberdeen.

 ‘Hard-working and practical.‘